BrenPatF/Sandbox/knapsack/README.md

 [Back to main README: sql_demos](../README.md)

 ## Prerequisites
-In order to install this subproject you need to have executed the `Common install steps.` from the [main README: sql_demos](../README.md)
+In order to install this subproject you need to have executed the first two parts of the installation in [main README: sql_demos](../README.md), i.e. `Install prerequisite modules` and `Create sql_demos common components`.
+If you executed the third part, `Subproject install steps`, you will have already installed this subproject and can jump to `Running the scripts` below.

 ## Install steps
 - Update the login script knapsack.bat with your own connect string